 Here are some links on how to change nameservers with popular DNS registrars :

-We also support management of these additional DNS records:
+We also support adding and management of these additional DNS records: